eobrain/funcgo/README.md

 2. Clojure is a variety of Lisp that inter-operates with Java or JavaScript.
 It encourages a functional programming style with efficient immutable containers, combined with a thread-safe model for mutable state called software transactional memory.
-However, for programmers unfamiliar with Lisp syntax Clojure is very difficult to read.
+However, Clojure is difficult to read for programmers unfamiliar with Lisp syntax.

 ### Examples for Clojure Programmers